Employee engagement has become an increasingly popular topic among HR and C-level leaders.

 Building trust takes time, but it's a vital part of your engagement strategy.
 Employee engagement software helps you facilitate ongoing conversations with employees.
 These conversations help show that you care about their opinions, their experiences, and their future.

-The employee experience is active and ever changing, so you need to act fast on employee feedback.
+The employee experience is constantly changing, so you need to act fast on employee feedback.
 Engagement software can help you do just that.
-Survey dashboards can help you understand your organization’s unique drivers of engagement.
-Analytics tools can help you slice and dice your data so you can take immediate action with targeted strategies.
+Survey dashboards display your organization's unique drivers of engagement.
+Analytics tools slice and dice your data so you can take immediate action with targeted strategies.

-Engagement software can help you catch opportunities and issues sooner so you can be proactive about engaging and retaining your workforce.
+Engagement software catches opportunities and issues sooner so you can be proactive about engaging and retaining your workforce.

 As stated above, engagement and performance are inextricably linked.
 That being said, your employee engagement software should do much more than help you survey your employees.